In the name of ALLAH, the most beneficient, the most merciful

 4. 0%

-6. Which of the following technique is used for Haploid genome mapping?
+23. Which of the following is used as a Landmark for physical map integration of genome?

 1. Segregative stability